-EYEBALLED is a comedy fantasy feature loosely based on characters and settings from Irish mythology, mainly taken from The Book Of Invasions.
-Think Monsters Inc. meets Asterix, set in a mythic Irish Bronze Age.
+EYEBALLED is a CGI comedy fantasy feature loosely based on characters and settings from Irish mythology, mainly taken from The Book Of Invasions.
+Think Monsters Inc. meets Asterix with a hint of How To Train Your Dragon set in a mythical Celtic Bronze Age.

 Balor Of The Evil Eye is the terrifying ruler of the brutish but smart Fomorians who live under a huge glass tower with tunnels that house dark steampunk labs full of inventors and tinkering scientists who use luges to travel their netherworld.